 Unlike the European countries where individualism is greatly prevalent, Prof. King highlights how India works, thinks, and even leads as a community.

-Keeping the focus on this point, Ms. Archana added that to attain a sustainable future, it’s not just the manufacturer who will assume the responsibility – it depends very much on the consumer as well.
+Keeping the focus on this point, Ms. Archana added that to attain a sustainable future, it’s not just the manufacturer who should assume the responsibility – the consumer should as well.
 Since the consumer culture is driven by the creation of desire, there has to be a collaborative effort on the community’s part to assume and uphold these responsibilities.

 “Maybe this is a new opportunity for people to unlearn what they already know and adopt fresh ways of thinking.”